avoidplox/altv_testing/README.md

 Hotkeys:

-N: Spawn a new vehicle from 3 hard-scripted vehicles
+N: Spawn a new vehicle from 3 hard-scripted vehicles <br />
-M: Mod the vehicle with a prefix mod-kit
+M: Mod the vehicle with a prefix mod-kit <br />
-X: Activate "Mario Mode" to change the vehicle color every 250ms
+X: Activate "Mario Mode" to change the vehicle color every 250ms <br />